Nicoise Salad With Sardines & Sun-Dried Tomato Dressing

 Notes

-For a lower-carb version, omit or the sweet potatoes with more green beans or asparagus.
+For a lower-carb version, omit or the sweet potatoes and replace with more green beans or asparagus.

 Nutrition